Nottingham Moderns RFC: Links with local universities

 In the mid-2000s (decade) the club recognised that there was a need to re-establish former links with the local universities, the closest of which was Nottingham Trent University.
 The club lies midway between the University's City and Clifton campuses and will be a stop for the proposed Nottingham City Transport Tramline Extension which will link to two university campuses.
 The club set out a marketing strategy and embarked on a two-year plan which would hopefully benefit both the club and university.
 This last season has seen Nottingham Trent University and the University of Nottingham provide the club with a talented pool of players, with the club in return allowing use of its facilities and providing access to some expert coaching to the universities.

 RFU recognition

 In 2011, the club submitted for and won a prestigious RFU Presidents' XV award in the 'Student Rugby-Play On' category.
 The club's blueprint for forming links with students will be used as a case study by the RFU in a report it will send out to every registered rugby club in the country.

 The club was again recognised by the RFU in the 2012–13 season, this time in the Community Engagement category.

+Following on in 2025, the club participated in the Twickenham Takeover Day, an event celebrating clubs that excel in player retention and transition from youth to senior rugby.
+They were selected as the only Midlands team to participate out of 200 entries.
+The event, part of England Rugby's "Play Together, Stay Together" campaign, took place on Sunday, April 21st.
+Nottingham Moderns was recognized for its strong pathway structure for transitioning youth players to senior rugby.